dogan-sahin/dogan-sahin.github.io/README.md

-**If you like my website you can fork this repository and edit the html files for you own preferences by adding your personal details.**
+**If you like my website you can fork this repository and edit the html files for your own preferences by adding your personal details.**